Partykub/sagemaker_thai-ocr/doc/structure.md

 3. **Version Control**: Track changes in `configs/` and `scripts/` actively; avoid committing large datasets (use `.gitignore`).
 4. **Documentation**: Update `doc/structure.md` whenever adding new directories or moving files.
 5. **Reusability**: Scripts in `scripts/` should accept CLI arguments for paths and hyperparameters to support both local and cloud usage.
+6. **Script Documentation**: Whenever a new file is added to the `scripts/` directory, update `doc/scripts.md` to include its purpose and usage.